 Q. How do I know my water is clean?

 A. Our Water Treatment Plant performs over 1,800 tests annually in our onsite lab and in a certified lab.
 Our water quality meets and exceeds state standards for clean water.
-If you are interested in more information on our water quality you can read our Customer Confidence Report by clicking here, or you can call our Customer Service Dept. (865) 982-3560 we will be happy to answer any questions you may have.
+If you are interested in more information on our water quality, you can read our Customer Confidence Report by clicking here, or you can call our Customer Service Department at (865) 982-3560, and we will be happy to answer any questions you may have.